Notable People

 He came to journalism through law, not around it

-Melber's own biography, along with older reporting in Columbia Journalism Review, makes clear that he did not simply study law and abandon it for media.
+Melber's own biography, along with older reporting in Columbia Journalism Review, makes clear that he studied law and carried its working habits into media.
 He absorbed the working habits of legal practice first.

 After growing up in Seattle and studying political science at the University of Michigan, he worked in Washington politics, then attended Cornell Law School, where he edited the Cornell Journal of Law and Public Policy.
 He later practiced at a major New York firm under Floyd Abrams, specializing in First Amendment and related litigation.
 CJR's profile from his early MSNBC years captured the core transfer: the skills that make someone useful in law, fact-gathering, narrow focus, clear writing, can also make someone unusually effective in journalism.